 Family Care services administered by LCI are funded by state and federal tax dollars though the Medical Assistance program.
 As a publicly-funded system, LCI strives to maintain the integrity of the program by ensuring that all services are billed as authorized by LCI, and as rendered to members.
 LCI ensures this protection, by regularly conducting random reviews of claims submitted by its contracted providers.
-LCI reserves the right to request verification documentation from providers.
+As provided in the LCI Service Provider Contract, "Amount Paid under Contract Provisions", LCI reserves the right to request verification documentation from providers.
 This could include but is not limited to: providers' case notes, files, documentation and records.